Sams3pu31/Sams3pu31/README.md

 :2nd_place_medal: I also participated in a hackathon where, within six hours, my teammates and I created an application for task tracking that earned us second place.

-:palm_tree: In my free time, My interests include reading, VR technologies, creating various things from wood, woodturning, metalturning and video gaming.
+:palm_tree: In my free time, my interests include reading, VR technologies, creating various things from wood, woodturning, metalturning and video gaming.

 :wrench: I enjoy utilizing the knowledge and skills I acquire not only for work tasks but also for personal projects and home use.